Markets Are Volatile: Here's How Your Estate Can Benefit

 Profit and prosper with the best of expert advice - straight to your e-mail.

-There are several ways to gift your heirs more assets in a down market, including an irrevocable trust, a Grantor Retained Annuity Trust (GRAT) or a Donor-Advised Fund (DAF).
-While irrevocable trusts are relatively straightforward, fewer people know about the other two options.
+There are several ways to gift your heirs more assets, such as an irrevocable trust, a Grantor Retained Annuity Trust (GRAT), or a Donor-Advised Fund (DAF).

 Let’s say you own $2 million worth of Tesla shares and believe the stock slump is short-lived and will appreciate in the coming years.
 You want to transfer that future growth to your heirs and create a two-year GRAT that holds the $2 million worth of Tesla shares.